Simple tables use a question-style syntax where the type

 In text or numeric tables, DTA options can be offered per row or per column.
 In the example below, the respondent has the opportunity to opt-out of providing an answer for a service if it is not applicable.

-tag to add an additional row at the bottom of the table, displaying the sum of each column.
+tag to add a "total" row at the bottom of the table, displaying the constant sum of each column.

 Notice that other tags that further define a text field, such as datatype